TENT: Fully Test-Time Adaptation By Entropy Minimization

 You can see that TENT seems quite sensitive to hyperparameters, which is a common challenge to all Test-Time Adaptation methods.
 There definitely seems to be an entropy sweet-spot – presumably specific to the dataset and shift – controlled by the learning rate and batch size.

-All-in-all it was an interesting paper and introduced me to the test-time adaptation literature.
+All-in-all it was an interesting paper, introduced me to the test-time adaptation literature, and was worth the read.